-Against this backdrop and building on the unique breadth and depth of expertise of our work in the region, DPA is working to gain better insights into the complex relationship between crime and inequality in Mexico, with a view to improve relevant policy decisions and contribute to a safer and fairer Mexican society.
+Against this backdrop and building on the unique breadth and depth of expertise of our work in the region, DPA is working to gain better insights into the complex relationship between crime and inequality in Mexico; inequality and spatial mobility, and gender based violence and its associated factors during and after the pandemic.
+The overall objective is to improve relevant policy decisions and contribute to a safer and fairer Mexican society.

 Understanding the impact of crime shocks on individuals’ behaviors